-The Experienced Course costs $55.
+The Experienced Course costs $65.
 In order to receive your course completion card, you must attend all classroom and range sessions and pass a knowledge and skill test.
-If you are under 18, a parent or legal guardian must be present to sign the required waiver form the first night of class, in the presence of an Instructor.

 We provide helmets for your convenience.
 You must provide your own motorcycle/scooter (see section below).
 Please arrive 15 minutes early.
 You must be on time for all classes to continue the course.
 Bring snacks; lunch, if desired* (you’ll have 1 hour); and beverages.
 Water will be available. (*Fri/Sat or Fri/Sun classes will have a 30 minute lunch break).
 Course end times are approximate and may vary due to weather or other circumstances.
 You must come prepared to ride with the following riding gear (no exceptions!):

 - Full-fingered sturdy gloves, preferably leather

 - Long sleeve shirt; a weather-appropriate jacket is preferred

 - Personal DOT approved 3/4 or full-faced helmet, if you want to use your own

 - Eye protection (helmet visor, goggles, or sunglasses will suffice) Rain gear, we ride during wet weather!

 If you are not allowed to continue because you do not have appropriate gear as defined above, your full tuition will be forfeited.
 You MUST provide your own motorcycle for this class.
 There is no size restriction for motorcycles/scooters for this class.